Notes: I

 deaths emancipate the spirit from the drudgery of socialization, imbues in it not a simple hatred for it, but rather a radical acceptance, a love, of the brokenness of society, culture, and time.

-الإنسان الكامل, the isthmus, can see colors that other cannot, it can be a station or a state, all this can be inferred. the one at the station can see those color at all times. the state can be just be ephemeral gift from God, for the man to experience the divine in the material. however, once the man loses that state, he may experience severe bouts of melancholy, for to have experience the divine and then be shrouded by the metallic darkness of the world, by the incapacity of perception, is infernal.
+the isthmus, can see colors that other cannot, or so we have heard; it may be a station or a state, all this can be inferred. the one at this station may see those color at all times; the state can be just be ephemeral gift from God, for the man to experience the divine in the material. however, once the man loses that state, he may experience severe bouts of melancholy, for to have experience the divine and then be shrouded by the metallic darkness of the world, by the incapacity of perception, is infernal.

-speak to people in the barzakh, they might be able to put in a good word for you.
+speak to people in the in-betweenness of time and death, they might be able to put in a good word for you.

 honoring tradition, the past, is done best by a radical futurity, not by being haunted by loss. the two extremes of finding in the past material for soapy romanticism or attempts to revive cold logic are both just that, extremes. complaints of the modern world being too mechanical or too emotional are self-perpetuating caricatures. just live, it’s not complicated, God will announce Himself intuitively, and with that, the perfect synthesis, the proper blend, of love and reason will dominate.